-- Pupils' progress is assessed using 'Chadsgrove Progress Steps', a unique assessment tool which has been developed to measure and track the development of pupils, demonstrating when they are emerging, developing and secure in achieving their personal targets.
-Some pupils, where appropriate, may continue to be assessed using the Early Years Support Framework when they first enter 5LS - Pupils' progress is evidenced by work in books or folders and/or photographic and video evidence, as appropriate to the learning needs of each pupil.
-Assessment Trackers may be used to support teachers' formative assessment - This progress is linked to the school's online SOLAR site, which constitutes their summative assessment each term.
+- Pupils' progress is assessed using 'Chadsgrove P Steps', a unique assessment tool which has been developed to measure and track the development of pupils, demonstrating when they are emerging, developing and secure in achieving their personal targets.
+Some pupils, where appropriate, may remain on Chadgsrove EYFS Steps for their assessments - Pupils' progress is also recorded in their personal Learning Journey, which documents the progress that they are making towards their personal targets, as well as work folders for those pupils for whom this is appropriate - This progress is linked to the school's online SOLAR site, which constitutes their summative assessment each term.
 Data is collected which enables progress to be tracked and interventions to be put in place where necessary to ensure that all pupils reach their full potential - As pupils progress through 5LS, the assessment process allows a clear picture to emerge regarding the most appropriate pathway for them to enter as they move into the next stage of their education

-The pupils in 6LS, who are aged between 7 and 13, follow the Semi-Formal Curriculum Pathway
+The pupils in 6LS, who are in Key Stage Two, follow the Semi-Formal Curriculum Pathway

-- offering a broad, balanced and relevant curriculum which is personalised to meet the needs of pupils and allow for flexible approaches to learning - maximising an individual's potential in mobility, physical abilities, communication skills, sensory capabilities and personal independence - providing a pleasant and stimulating learning environment which promotes effective learning and enables pupils to experience a sense of enjoyment and achievement - maximising the use of technology in order to improve learning outcomes for pupils - using specialist activities and resources as well as expertise in staffing, as a vehicle for improving pupil achievement, self-esteem and self confidence - fostering each pupil's social, emotional and moral development, thus enabling them to reach their full potential during their time in 6LS, ready to move to the next stage of their school life
+- offering a broad, balanced and relevant curriculum which is personalised to meet the needs of pupils and allow for flexible approaches to learning - maximising an individual's potential in mobility, physical abilities, communication skills, sensory capabilities and personal independence - providing a pleasant and stimulating learning environment which promotes effective learning and enables pupils to experience a sense of enjoyment and achievement - maximising the use of technology in order to improve learning outcomes for pupils - using specialist activities and resources as well as expertise in staffing, as a vehicle for improving pupil achievement, self-esteem and self confidence - fostering each pupil's social, emotional and moral development, thus enabling him/her to reach their full potential during their time in 6LS, ready to move to the next stage of their school life